elixir-lang/ex_doc/README.md

 ]
 ```

-On the JavaScript side, ExDoc emits the "exdoc:loaded" event.
+On the JavaScript side, ExDoc emits the `"exdoc:loaded"` event.
 This event may be called multiple times, as you navigate across pages, so initialization that should happen only once must be conditional.
-We recommend external scripts to use `def`, not async, as shown in the examples below.
+We recommend external scripts to use `defer`, not `async`, as shown in the examples below.

 ### Rendering Math